ahmniab/CEMSystem/README.md

 ## License 📄

-This project is part of the CEM Cinema Management System.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---